gscalzo/gscalzo.github.io/content/blog/demystifying-ai-coding-agents-in-swift.md

       Much cleaner!
 No more callback hell.
 ```

-Notice what happened?
 The agent:
 1. **Understood vague intent**: "TODO about authentication" is pretty fuzzy.
 2. **Explored systematically**: Listed directories, then files.
 3. **Actually read the code**: Found the specific TODO comment.
-4. **Offered value**: Suggested creating the refactored version.
+4. **Suggested a follow-up**: Offered to create the refactored version.
-5. **Executed creatively**: Wrote modern Swift code unprompted.
+5. **Made the requested edit**: Wrote the async version after the user agreed.

-The agent didn't just find text.
-It understood context and anticipated your next need.
+The loop did more than search for text.
+It used the surrounding code to propose a follow-up, then waited for approval before editing.

-### Example 2: Building a Silly Game
+### Example 2: Build a small game

-Now let's have some fun and ask it to create something from scratch:
+The same three tools can also create and revise a file:

 ```
 You: Create a command-line game where I guess a random emoji.